Björnerödspiggen – Tjärndalen – Oslo, Østmarka – Nesbyen – Folgefonna/Rosendal

 Day 5 – Jondal & Rosendal, Norway

 Packing all the toys in the car included not only bikes, also skis.
-After a night in Rosendal we leave to Jondal this beautiful, but maybe not optimal for skiing, morning.
+After a night in Rosendal we leave to Jondal.
+It’s a beautiful morning, but maybe not optimal for skiing, morning.

 The first runs are ok but in flat light.
 Then it starts drizzling and it’s hard to see anything, but we hang in there.
 So does the ski teams from Canada, Germany and Austria practicing this morning.